githubEdit

 A Kubernetes operator for Databricks

 [!IMPORTANT] As of 2025/06 this project is archived.
-We recommend using Upjet to generate a Crossplane provider from the official Databricks Terraform Provider
+We recommend using Upjetarrow-up-right to generate a Crossplane provider from the official Databricks Terraform Providerarrow-up-right

-A kube-rs operator to enable GitOps style management of Databricks resources.
+A kube-rsarrow-up-right operator to enable GitOps style management of Databricks resources.
 It supports the following APIs:

 API